kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/react-hooks-intro.md

 # Introduction to React Hooks

 React Hooks are a significant feature introduced in the 16.8 version of React.
 They allow you to use state and other React features without writing a class component.
 They essentially let you `"hook into"` React state and lifecycle methods from function components.
-Prior to the introduction of hooks, these features were only available in class components, but hooks have enabled developers to write concise and readable code with function components.
+Before the introduction of hooks, these features were only available in class components, but hooks have enabled developers to write concise and readable code with function components.

 ## Why Do We Need Them?